 A home is not just a roof over one's head — it's also the storage place for years' worth of precious personal property in which crucial information about one's identity is likely kept.
+ALWAYS

 If someone accesses your mail, computers and electronic files, financial statements, or other important personal documents such as birth certificates, passports and Social Security cards or numbers, that person could use that vital information to steal your identity.